 - The 10,000 Yen banknote is brown.

-The Yen is considered as one of the hardest currencies to counterfeit due to each notes detailed depiction of varying landscapes and animals including Mount Fuji, Irises, mice, chicken, horses and lions.
-Each note has their value within the top left and right-hand corners making it easy to understand which note holds which value.
+The Yen is considered as one of the hardest currencies to counterfeit due to each note the detailed depiction of varying landscapes and animals including Mount Fuji, Irises, mice, chicken, horses, and lions.
+Each note has its value within the top left and right-hand corners making it easy to understand which note holds which value.

 Order Your Japanese Yen Online Today